UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Mint Mobile Home Internet utilizes T-Mobile’s 5G network to deliver fast home Wi-Fi through an easy-to-setup wireless gateway.

-If you have seen the ads for MINTernet, you might be wondering how a small prepaid carrier can offer home Wi-Fi.
-The answer is Fixed Wireless Access (FWA) or Home Internet.
-Instead of relying on underground copper or fiber-optic cables that physically connect your home to the grid, Mint Mobile Home Internet grabs a signal from nearby cellular towers and converts it into Wi-Fi for your devices.
-It is important to know that Mint does not own these towers; the service runs entirely on T-Mobile’s 5G network.
+If you have seen the quirky commercials, you might be wondering how a small prepaid carrier can suddenly offer home Wi-Fi.
+The answer lies in Fixed Wireless Access (FWA).
+Instead of relying on underground copper lines or fiber-optic cables that physically connect your home to the neighborhood grid, Mint grabs a cellular signal from nearby towers and converts it into a local Wi-Fi network for your personal devices.
+It is vital to note that Mint does not own these cell towers; the service relies entirely on the robust T-Mobile 5G home internet network.

-Because it uses the T-Mobile network, the experience is very similar to T-Mobile’s own home internet offering.
-You receive a “MINTernet Gateway”, a white, cylindrical router that is essentially a rebranded version of the hardware T-Mobile uses.
-There is no need for a technician to drill holes in your walls or run wires from the street.
-You simply plug the gateway into a power outlet, set it up through an app, and you are online.
+Because it operates as a Mobile Virtual Network Operator (MVNO) on T-Mobile’s infrastructure, the baseline connection experience mirrors T-Mobile’s direct offerings.
+You will receive a simple, standalone router that sits quietly on a shelf or counter.
+There is no need for a technician to drill holes in your walls or drag cables from the street.
+You simply plug the equipment into a standard power outlet, establish your wireless network via a smartphone app, and you are officially online.

 An illustration showing Mint Mobile's bulk pricing: Home Internet Only from $40/month, Bundled With Phone from $30/month.